nrdxp/nrdxp.github.io/_posts/2020-12-20-NixOS-Flakes-and-KISS.markdown

 than one specific machine.

-To put it another way, instead of defining my entire NixOS system in a monolithic module, I break it up into smaller, resuable profiles which can be themselves be made up of profiles.
+To put it another way, instead of defining my entire NixOS system in a monolithic module, I break it up into smaller, reusable profiles which can be themselves be made up of profiles.
 Composability is key here, as I don't necessarily want to use every profile on every system I deploy.

 As a concrete example, my [develop][develop], profile pulls in my preferred developer tools such as my shell, and text editor configurations.
 It can be thought of as a meta-profile, made up of smaller individual profiles.
-I can either pull in the whole thing, which brings all the dependant profiles along with it, or I can just import a single profile from within, say my zsh configuration, leaving all the rest unused.
+I can either pull in the whole thing, which brings all the dependent profiles along with it, or I can just import a single profile from within, say my zsh configuration, leaving all the rest unused.
 Every profile is a directory with a `default.nix` defining it.
 You can have whatever else you need inside the